Warsaw

 The old seat of the central censorship office in the communist era has been turned into an alternative department store.
 The four floors house fashion and interior design shops as well as a photography gallery and a café.

-It is cheapest and fastest to go either by foot or by public transportation when in Warsaw.
-There are buses, trams, and a metro.
-At night, you can use the metro, which operates until midnight on weekdays and until as late as 3:00 a.m. on weekends.
+You can reach most attraction in Warsaw on foot or by public transportation.
+There are buses, trams and a metro.
+At night, you can use the metro, which operates until midnight on weekdays and until as late as 3 am on weekends.
 You can also use night buses marked with the letter “N”.
 Timed tickets for shorter or longer trips can be purchased in the ticket dispensers at stops, in buses, or at kiosks.
 The same tickets are used in all types of public transport.
-Bus No180 This is a regular bus line to most of the interesting tourist attractions in Warsaw.
+Bus line 180 This is a regular bus line to most of the interesting tourist attractions in Warsaw.
 The route runs along the Royal Route all the way to Wilanów.

 This airport is 35 km from Warsaw, but with convenient connections to the city.
-To get to Warsaw from Modlin Airport, you have a choice of special Modlinbuses and OKbuses, as well as a train operated by Koleje Mazowieckie.
+To get to Warsaw from Modlin Airport, you have a choice of special Contbus and Flixbus, as well as a train operated by Koleje Mazowieckie.
 All these means of transportation arrive in the very centre of Warsaw right by the Palace of Culture and Science.

 Located in the very centre of town in front of the Palace of Culture and Science, Warsaw Central is the biggest station in Warsaw.
-Once you have seen all there is to see, you can leave for other Polish cities.
+Once you have seen all there is to see, you can explore other Polish cities.